Scale invariance vs conformal invariance: Statement of the problem

-In section \ref{symmetrya}, we introduced the symmetry of a given quantum system as algebra of conserved charges that act on the Hilbert space (or S-matrix in the Haag-Lopuszanski-Sohnius theorem\footnote{The reason why they discussed the symmetry of the S-matrix rather than the symmetry of the Hilbert space is based on the hypothesis that the Hilbert space may not be good observables in relativistically interacting systems.
+In section \ref{symmetrya}, we introduced the symmetry of a given quantum system as an algebra of conserved charges that act on the Hilbert space (or S-matrix in the Haag-Lopuszanski-Sohnius theorem\footnote{The reason why they discussed the symmetry of the S-matrix rather than the symmetry of the Hilbert space is based on the hypothesis that the Hilbert space may not be good observables in relativistically interacting systems.
 According to the purists at the time, only S-matrix was observable.
 We will not be so pedantic about it.}).
-In quantum field theories, we postulate that these symmetries are realized by conserved currents.
+In quantum field theories, we usually postulate that these symmetries are realized by local conserved currents.
 Obviously, if a current $j_\mu$ is conserved: $\partial^\mu j_\mu =0$, one can construct the conserved charge

-Strictly speaking, this is not necessary, but this assumption (Noether assumption) covers most of interesting examples we will discuss in this lecture note.
+Strictly speaking, the existence of the current rather than the charge is not necessary for the existence of the symmetry, but this assumption (Noether assumption) covers most of interesting examples we will discuss in this review article.
 The assumption implies that we will exclusively consider local quantum field theories.
-We will not discuss, for instance, conformal or scale invariant string (field) theories (or more generally membrane field theories if any).
+Although it is an interesting possibility as we mentioned, we will not discuss, for instance, conformal or scale invariant string field theories or more generally membrane field theories if any.